Archaeology Honors Guidelines

 March 20: final thesis draft due to readers; defense date scheduled and publicized

-April 10: public defense held; paperwork submitted to CAS with recommendation for departmental honors
+April 10: public defense held; paperwork submitted to CAS with recommendation for program honors

 May 1: final version of honors thesis due to readers and Archaeology program; grade awarded for AR 402

-After consultation with the first reader and a mutual decision on the scope of the thesis research, the student should complete the attached application for departmental honors in Archaeology.
+After consultation with the first reader and a mutual decision on the scope of the thesis research, the student should complete the attached application for honors in Archaeology.
 The first reader must complete the recommendation sheet, evaluating the student’s potential for success in this project, and all readers must sign the signature sheet to indicate their approval of the proposal.
 After the application is signed by the student and all readers, it will be submitted to and approved by the Director of Undergraduate Studies.

 In order to make satisfactory progress to honors, students must adhere to the deadlines above and earn a grade of A- or better in AR 401.
 Students receiving a grade below A- in AR 401 will not be permitted to enroll in AR 402 and will not receive archaeology honors.
 Students enrolled in AR 402 who earn below an A-, who do not receive a passing grade on the thesis from one of the readers, or do not receive a vote for honors following their defense, will not receive honors.
 In all cases, students will receive appropriate academic credit for AR 401 and 402 regardless of whether they earn honors.

 Study for honors is undertaken during the final two semesters of an undergraduate career.
 In those rare cases where a project commencing before the senior year is approved for an extraordinary reason—such as to allow participation in study abroad—the work is limited to two semesters.
 In any case where the work is not completed after two semesters, the student will not graduate with departmental honors, although full academic credit will be awarded when the work is complete.